FabianMaas/TRNG/README.md

 ### :pushpin: Prerequisites

-The project must run on a raspberry pi because it uses hardware components (gpio pins).
+The project must run on a raspberry pi because it uses hardware components (gpio pins).<br>
 For installing the dependencies you should use the latest version of pip.
 * pip
   ```sh